LowerBrick/Exoskeleton-Visual-Aid/README_3.md

 ## Dependencies

-See `requirements.txt` for the full list.
-System dependencies are installed via `install.sh`.
+See `Object Detection Code/requirements.txt` for object detection dependencies.
+Eye gaze dependencies are handled by `eyeGazeCode/install.sh`.